andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ---
 ## 1. Introduction

-This repository contains code for a deep learning neonatal seizure detection algorithm using EEG signals as input.
-It is based on the published paper -link.
+This repository contains instructions for use and code for running a neonatal seizure detection deep learning algorithm using EEG signals as input.

-Details of how the algorithm can be run are given below using the publicly available Helsinki EEG dataset.
+<br /> It is based on the published paper -link.

 ---

 ## 2. Software/Hardware requirements
 Python 3.8
 <br />Tensorflow 2.3.0